-The Serial Interface Module Interrupt is also known as the SIM interrupt.
-A SIM Interrupt request will take place when the SIM Interrupt request flag, SIMF, is set, which occurs when a byte of data has been received or transmitted by the SIM interface, an IC slave address match or IC bus time-out occurs.
-To allow the program to branch to its interrupt vector address, the global interrupt enable bit, EMI, and SIM Interrupt enable bit, SIME, must first be set.
-When the interrupt is enabled, the stack is not full and any of the above described situations occurs, a subroutine call to the corresponding SIM Interrupt vector, will take place.
-When the interrupt is serviced, the SIMF flag will be automatically cleared and the EMI bit will be automatically cleared to disable other interrupts.
+The serial peripheral interface interrupt, also known as the SPI interrupt, will take place when the SPI interrupt request flag, SIMF, is set, which occurs when a byte of data has been received or transmitted by the SPI interface.
+To allow the program to branch to its interrupt vector address, the global interrupt enable bit, EMI, and the serial peripheral interface interrupt enable bit, SIME, must first be set.
+When the interrupt is enabled, the stack is not full and a byte of data has been transmitted or received by the SPI interface, a subroutine call to the SPI interrupt vector, will take place.
+When the interrupt is serviced, the serial peripheral interface interrupt flag, SIMF, will be automatically cleared.
+The EMI bit will also be automatically cleared to disable other interrupts.